 All expenditure included in the Financial Activity Statement is incurred in accordance with the provisions of the 2018-19 revised budget or has been authorised in advance by Council where applicable.
 The results presented in the Financial Activity Statement are prior to the regular end of year finalisation and audit and the final results will not be known until after end of year adjustments and entries are processed, including reserve movements.

-MOVED Mayor Jacob, SECONDED Cr Jones that Council NOTES the Financial Activity Statement (subject to end of year finalisation) for the period ended 30 June 2019 forming Attachment 1 to Report CJ107-08/19.
+That Council NOTES the Financial Activity Statement (subject to end of year finalisation) for the period ended 30 June 2019 forming Attachment 1 to Report CJ107-08/19.